Koc University Hospital Mayo Clinic

 When should I get a flu shot?

 It's best to get a flu vaccine in September or October.
-However, if flu shots aren't yet available or you haven't had one yet, you can still get a flu shot until January or sometimes later.
+However, if flu shots aren't yet available, you can still get a flu shot until January or sometimes later.

 It's more important than ever to get a flu vaccine.
-Both the flu and COVID-19 — another respiratory infection — may be spreading at the same time.
-The two infections can cause similar symptoms.
 A flu shot could reduce symptoms that might be confused with those caused by COVID-19.
 However, the flu vaccine does not prevent COVID-19.

-If you live with or care for someone who has heart disease, you should get a yearly flu vaccine too.
-Getting one helps lower the risk of infection for you and those around you.
+If you live with or care for someone who has heart disease, get a yearly flu vaccine too.
+Doing so helps lower the risk of infection for you and those around you.

 Do I have to get a flu shot from my cardiologist?

-You don't have to get your flu shot from your cardiologist.
-The flu shot is available at primary care provider offices, public health departments and some pharmacies.
-Call first to determine if the flu vaccine is available and if you need an appointment.
+You don't have to get your flu shot from your heart doctor.
+The flu shot is available at most healthcare professional's offices, public health departments and some pharmacies.
+Call first to see if the flu vaccine is available and if you need an appointment.

 Test diagnosis tab content